1886 Atlantic hurricane season: Hurricane Two

 Over a six-day period, a long duration of heavy rainfall from the storm caused severe flooding over parts of western Cuba, killing an undetermined number of people in flash floods.
 Winds over the island were apparently modest, however, though the rain over Vuelta Abajo was the heaviest over a one-week span in 29 years.
 Several locations were underwater following the deluge.
-As it passed west of Key West, Florida, the cyclone produced strong southerly winds there.
+As it passed west of Key West, Florida, the cyclone produced strong southerly winds.
 At Cedar Key, gusts of 75–90 mph toppled trees, signage and communications wires, but caused little structural damage.
 Between there and Apalachicola, above-normal tides covered low-lying streets and pushed ships onshore.
 Heaviest damages were concentrated in and near Apalachicola and Tallahassee.
 The storm produced minimal effects in the Jacksonville area, as hurricane-force winds were confined to the west of the Gainesville–Lake City area.
 The strongest sustained winds measured in Florida were below hurricane force—only 68 mph at Cedar Key—but "high tides" affected much of the coastline near the point of landfall.
 Outside Florida, heavy rains, peaking at 5.44 in, inundated streets in Lynchburg, Virginia, producing the then-wettest June on record at that place.
 A daily record for the month, 4.16 in, also occurred in Washington, D.C.

 In a 1949 report by meteorologist Grady Norton, the U.S. Weather Bureau—later the National Weather Service—considered the storm a "Great Hurricane", implying winds of at least 125 mph, though reassessments could find no evidence that the cyclone ever reached major hurricane status.
+Furthermore, Chenoweth's 2014 reanalysis study argued that the cyclone did not even strengthen into a hurricane, and that it became extratropical offshore the Mid-Atlantic region of the United States on June 23.